Shanz19/Fine-Tuning-Large-Language-Models-on-Private-Datasets-Offline/README.md

 ## Mistral-8x7B

+Mistral 7B performs impressively with consistent output and minimal hallucinations, and its humor surpasses Llama2 7B.
+Llama2 70B hallucinates more frequently than desired.
 Mistral 7B outperforms Llama 2 13B across all benchmark tests and rivals Llama 1 34B in many.
 It employs Grouped-query attention (GQA) for faster inference and Sliding Window Attention (SWA) for handling longer sequences with reduced computational costs.
 Mistral 7B is designed for effortless fine-tuning and shines in various tasks, making it an ideal choice for a wide range of NLP applications.
 ![230927_bars](https://github.com/Shanz19/Fine-Tuning-Large-Language-Models-on-Private-Datasets-Offline/assets/117365514/b05e9776-6f78-41b4-8709-58664de9e972)

 ## Offline Implementation